Home » Our Board

 Jacinda Cole

-Our Chair has been involved with Yellow Brick Road since returning to New Zealand in 2018, when she was appointed to the Wairarapa Board of Supporting Families NZ.
+Jacinda has been involved with Yellow Brick Road since 2020, when she joined the Board to represent the Wairarapa region following the amalgamation of Supporting Families NZ (Wairarapa) with Yellow Brick Road.

 Denyse Wilcox